Probing universal imaginary-time relaxation critical dynamics with infinite projected entangled pair states: Conclusions and Outlook

 For the saturated initial state, we observed an algebraic decay of the magnetization $M(\tau) \sim \tau^{-\beta/(\nu z)}$ \cite{Yin2014, Zhang2014}.
 By fitting the log-log slope of the magnetization curve at various transverse fields, we not only determined the critical field $h_c$ but also extracted the critical exponent $-\beta/(\nu z)$.
 The obtained exponent remained close to the expected universal value $-0.518$ \cite{Shu2017} for all tested bond dimensions, and at the same time, the estimated critical field showed systematic drift depending on $D$ due to finite-entanglement effects.
 Extrapolation of the critical point to the large-$D$ limit yielded $h_c \approx 3.0445$, in excellent agreement with the known value $3.044$ \cite{Rieger1999,Blote2002, HOTRG2012}.

 We also examined the critical initial-slip behavior starting from a nearly paramagnetic state with a tiny magnetization ($M_0 = 0.005$).
 Simulations with increasing bond dimensions show systematic improvement in the extracted exponent $\theta$, and extrapolation to the large-$D$ limit yields $\theta \approx 0.19584$, consistent with the QMC estimation $\theta_{\mathrm{QMC}} \approx 0.209(4)$ \cite{Shu2017}.
-This confirms that iPEPS can reliably capture universal short-time dynamics with moderate bond dimensions.
+This confirms that iPEPS can reliably capture universal short-time dynamics with moderate bond dimensions (we have not tried $D\geq 6$ in this work due to limited resources and the main purpose).
+Nevertheless, it is worth noting that enlarging the bond dimension $D$ using more efficient techniques \cite{CHY2026, QR2025} remains important to study more complicated systems, such as those with quantum frustration.

 Overall, our results establish the imaginary-time iPEPS algorithm as a powerful and accurate tool for probing critical quantum dynamics in two dimensions.
 In the short-time stage, both critical point and critical exponents can reliably be extracted.
-Future directions include improving initial state preparation via variational methods or imaginary-time annealing to reduce finite-entanglement artifacts, and extending this framework to frustrated or sign-problematic systems beyond the reach of quantum Monte Carlo, to open a path to studying non-equilibrium criticality in broader classes of quantum matter.
+This can be advantageous in practical studies: though accurate long-time evolution is probably more difficult in two-dimensional systems (partially due to the Trotter error and entanglement accumulation), the critical properties can be obtained accurately from the short-time critical dynamics, as demonstrated in this work.
+Future directions include generalizing the scaling theory to incorporate more general initial conditions \cite{Zhang2014,Zheng1996}, and extending this framework to frustrated or sign-problematic systems beyond the reach of quantum Monte Carlo (which should be much more complicated and probably require a larger $D$ as well as more subtle control of the CTMRG iterations~\cite{CHY2026}) to open a path to studying non-equilibrium criticality in broader classes of quantum matter.